 So - system dylibs the same, but the others moved into the wheel tree.

-Current Python.org Python and the OSX system Python (/usr/bin/python) are both dual Intel architecture binaries.
+Current Python.org Python and the macOS system Python (/usr/bin/python) are both dual architecture binaries.
 For example:

-This means that wheels built for Python.org Python or system Python should also have i386 and x86_64 versions of the Python extensions and their libraries.
+For full compatibility with system and Python.org Python, wheels built for Python.org Python or system Python should have the corresponding architectures — e.g. x86_64 and arm64 versions of the Python extensions and their libraries.
 It is easy to link Python extensions against single architecture libraries by mistake, and therefore get single architecture extensions and / or libraries.
-In fact my scipy wheel is one such example, because I inadvertently linked against the homebrew libraries, which are x86_64 only.
+In fact my Scipy wheel is one such example, because I inadvertently linked against the Homebrew libraries, which were x86_64 only.
 To check this you can use the --require-archs flag:

 $ delocate-wheel --require-archs=intel scipy-0.14.0-cp34-cp34m-macosx_10_6_intel.whl Traceback (most recent call last): File "/Users/mb312/.virtualenvs/delocate/bin/delocate-wheel", line 77, in <module> main() File "/Users/mb312/.virtualenvs/delocate/bin/delocate-wheel", line 69, in main check_verbose=opts.verbose) File "/Users/mb312/.virtualenvs/delocate/lib/python2.7/site-packages/delocate/delocating.py", line 477, in delocate_wheel "Some missing architectures in wheel") delocate.delocating.DelocationError: Some missing architectures in wheel

-The “intel” argument requires dual architecture extensions and libraries.
+The intel argument to --require-arch above requires dual 32- and 64- bit architecture extensions and libraries.
 You can see which extensions are at fault by adding the -v (verbose) flag:

 $ delocate-wheel -w fixed_wheels --require-archs=intel -v scipy-0.14.0-cp34-cp34m-macosx_10_6_intel.whl Fixing: scipy-0.14.0-cp34-cp34m-macosx_10_6_intel.whl Required arch i386 missing from /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libgfortran.3.dylib Required arch i386 missing from /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libquadmath.0.dylib Required arch i386 missing from scipy/fftpack/_fftpack.so Required arch i386 missing from scipy/fftpack/convolve.so Required arch i386 missing from scipy/integrate/_dop.so ...